 Sara Assicurazioni also needed a platform that would improve its monitoring capabilities.
 While AWS equipped the company with tools to monitor its VMs, a similar method was needed for the Kubernetes implementation — tools not available from AWS unless using its EKS Kubernetes service.
 Rancher Prime comes with all the tooling needed, and its open support for third-party solutions means any alternative — such as external log management solutions — can be easily integrated.

 Due to the nature of the industry it works in, Sara Assicurazioni collects huge amounts of customer data.
 During the digital transformation process the team realized there is valuable insight to be gained by finding an effective way to analyze this data.
 The company already works with Octo Telematica on its black box automotive insurance offerings, but the team is now looking to ingest this data into Sara Assicurazioni’s own infrastructure to better analyze it, conduct behavioral analysis on it and drive the resulting insight into its portfolio planning.
 This approach, which will see the company process terabytes of data every month, was simply not possible three years ago.
 Now, with a cloud-centric, Kubernetes infrastructure in place, this kind of heavy-duty analysis can take place in containers, at no extra cost to the business.

 What’s next for Sara Assicurazioni?

-As well as continuing its mission to migrate all its workloads to the SUSE Rancher platform, Sara Assicurazioni has set itself a number of other goals.
+As well as continuing its mission to migrate all its workloads to the Rancher Prime platform, Sara Assicurazioni has set itself a number of other goals.
 The company is taking its cloud-native approach even further and has said it plans to stop developing applications using its legacy approach altogether.
 With the Ops and DevOps teams working closer together than ever before, the company now plans to use containers for all the new applications it develops.